ffekirnew/python-sonarqube-jenkins/documentation/demo.md

 This demo will guide you through setting up a robust CI/CD pipeline using SonarQube and Jenkins, integrated with a FastAPI application.
 By the end of this demo, you will have a clear understanding of how to analyze code quality and automate deployments.

+# Prerequisites

+Before starting this demo, ensure you have the following installed:

+- Docker (20.10.x or later)
+- Docker Compose (v2.x or later)
+- Python 3.9+
+- Poetry (1.4.x or later)
+- Make

 # What this demo will cover:

-- Setting up SonarQube for code quality analysis.
+- Setting up SonarQube (Latest LTS version) for code quality analysis

-- Integrating SonarQube with a FastAPI application.
+- Integrating SonarQube with a FastAPI application

-- Running code analysis using `sonar-scanner`.
+- Running code analysis using `sonar-scanner`

-- Setting up Jenkins for CI/CD.
+- Setting up Jenkins (Latest LTS version) for CI/CD

-- Deploying SonarQube and Jenkins on Google Cloud Platform (GCP).
+- Deploying SonarQube and Jenkins on Google Cloud Platform (GCP)

 # SonarQube setup